GorujoCY/privacyguides.org/docs/privacy.md

 ## Where does Privacy Guides store data about me?

 Most data is hosted by [Triplebit](https://www.triplebit.org/) web services in the United States.

 Some publicly accessible data may be hosted by Content Delivery Networks with servers in other jurisdictions.
-For example, your profile picture may be hosted on multiple servers around the world.
+For example, your profile picture may be stored on multiple servers around the world in order to improve the performance for visitors to our website.

 ## Does Privacy Guides comply with the EU General Data Protection Regulation?